 Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?

 Where can I find more product specific information online?